cloud-66-internal/help.cloud66.com/_prepress/the-basics/what-is-prepress.md

 - Hugo (Go)
 - Gatsby (React JS)

 Prepress allows you to benefit from the power of the [Jamstack](https://jamstack.org/) without being locked into a proprietary infrastructure solution.
-Your application is hosted on your own block storage via your own cloud account.
+Your application is hosted on your own object storage via your own cloud account.

 Prepress gives you access to all of Cloud 66's best-in-class management and automation tools, allowing you to easily manage deployments, previews, team access and notifications.